Surveillance issues in smart cities: Data collection

 Smart city applications often collate and analyse distinct sources of data in order to improve government services to operate more efficiently and effectively.
 Urban residents have few alternatives other than to subscribe to these services, particularly when making use of essential infrastructure, and thus indirectly and involuntarily consent to the sensors and surveillance technologies deployed throughout the urban environment through the mere act of residency.
-In Amsterdam, wireless meters collect data about energy usage, while the Mobypark app allows for the advertisement and renting of available parking spaces.
+In Amsterdam, wireless meters collect data about energy usage, while Mobypark allows for the advertisement and renting of available parking spaces.
 The information collected across these and over 70 other projects in Amsterdam is stored by the City of Amsterdam via a common IP infrastructure.
-Considering that data from these services is accessible by a primary governmental body it allows for the possibility of data which is collected from these ‘distinct’ sources to be aggregated.
+Considering that data from these services is accessible by a primary governmental body, it allows for the possibility of data which is collected from these ‘distinct’ sources to be aggregated.

 Big data analysis

 Big data often refers to the use of data analysis and mapping algorithms generate valuable insights from seemingly disparate datasets.
 The implications of applying such analysis to aggregated data sets are that they allow for a more holistic view of the needs of a particular community to be formed.
 Within smart cities, this data can be used as a reflexive tool when implemented within the urban ICT framework allowing the Government to better meet the goals of smart cities – improved livability, efficiency and sustainability.
 Such benefits were found in Barcelona, where tracking of residents commuting patterns led to a revamp and simplification of the city’s bus routes.
 Combined with the implementation of smart traffic lights that allow for central control, buses in Barcelona now run to a schedule that attempts to minimize the amount of time spent waiting at traffic lights.

 Big data analysis is not without flaws in its approach This is particularly true when applied to law enforcement, or where data is collected without the willing cooperation and consent of parties involved.
 Critics argue that there is an element of "mythology" surrounding big data that larger data sets offer deeper insights into urban issues with higher levels of accuracy and objectivity.